IHCantabria/CoShReW/README.md

 5. Save and check the output final results to understand the long-term shoreline erosion.

 ## Contributing
-Contributions to the **IH-Bruun** are welcome!
+Contributions to the **CoShReW** are welcome!
 If you'd like to contribute, please follow these guidelines:

  - Fork the repository.
  - Create your feature branch (git checkout -b feature/your-feature).